Randomized Approach to Matrix Completion: Applications in Recommendation Systems and Image Inpainting: Numerical experiments

+The goal of the first experiment was to empirically verify that CSMC maintains the accuracy of nuclear-norm-based MC while improving computational efficiency.

 \paragraph{Settings} To benchmark CSNN and CSPGD algorithms, we constructed two data sets: Movie Lens Small and Movie Lens Big.
 The Movie Lens Small was represented by $\mathbf{M} \in \mathbb{R}^{140 \times 668}$ matrix obtained from the Movie Lens Small dataset, which contained 100 000 5-star ratings applied to 9742 movies by 610 users.
-Since the original matrix was too large for SDP solvers, we followed the procedure described in \cite{Cai22cur} to obtain a submatrix of the desired size.
-Specifically, we sorted the data by user frequency rate and took data containing rates made by the top 60\% users.
+Since the original matrix was too large for SDP solvers, we sorted the data by user frequency rate and took data containing rates made by the top 60\% users.
 Then, we sorted the obtained data by movie frequency rate and selected the top 50\% movies.
 The obtained matrix had $\rho=0.25$ known entries.
-We evaluate CSPGD algorithms on the Movielens 25M data set, containing 25 million ratings applied to 62,000 movies by 162,000 users.
+We evaluated CSPGD algorithms on the Movielens 25M data set, containing 25 million ratings applied to 62,000 movies by 162,000 users.
 Again, due to the large size and low observation rate, we extracted a $654 \times 27813$ matrix $\mathbf{M}$.
 The known entries rate $\rho$ was equal to 0.09.